-BLC has structured its VET programs based on hands on practical training experience using technology and a simulated environment where students can develop Accounting and Business skills in realistic environment conditions.
+BLC has structured its VET programs based on hands-on training experience using technology and a simulated environment where students can develop vocational skills in realistic conditions.

-BLC community of teachers and support staff offers a learning environment that pays close attention to each individual student needs and promotes equal opportunity education to all students.
+BLC community of teachers and support staff offer a learning environment that pays close attention to each individual students needs and promotes equal education opportunities to all students.

 Conveniently located in the heart of Melbourne city, the location of BLC is accessible to all students by using public transport.
-It is in a close distance from Melbourne Central Station, and a huge network of free trams, city libraries, shops and restaurants.
+It is at a close distance from Melbourne Central Station, and a huge network of free trams, city libraries, shops and restaurants.